maelliott1010/jekyll-now/about.md

 **Other interests:**

 * I have over 5 years of experience working as a usability engineer.
 I started this professional journey at Northrop Grumman in Washington DC and Baltimore, in 2014.
-Since then, I have consulted in software design and usability for a variety of tech companies and non-profits in Vancouver, BC.
+Since then, I have consulted in software design and usability for a variety of tech companies and non-profits from Vancouver, BC to Los Angeles, CA.
 * I have TA'ed a wide variety of Psychology and Computer Science courses during my graduate career, and I currently teach a 3rd year undergradate research methods course in the Cognitive Systems program at UBC: more info [here](https://cogsys.ubc.ca/course-pages/cogs-303/).
 * In Fall 2018, I taught Psychology 102 at UBC.
 I also declared death to the static .pdf syllabi!
 See my proposed replacement, the interactive online course syllabus, [here](http://blogs.ubc.ca/psyc102egp).
 * I used to run a coding team of 10-20 undergraduates (at any given time) in my lab.
 We built a Java framework for perception experiments!
 It takes .xlsx, .jSON, and .XML input and makes interactive experiments that record and output participant data.
 We have a private GitHub repository with all of the code- if you're interested in checking it out, you can email me for access.